Skip to Main Content

 Dogs typically bark as a means of seeking attention (Chopak, 2018).

-Cite both authors every time; use “and” between the names in the sentence, and an ampersand (&) between the names in the parentheses:
+Cite both authors every time; use “and” between the names in the sentence.

 Hogan and Hiro (2017) concluded that …….